WHO CAN SUBMIT

 - Works may be as short as 75 minutes with no maximum length.
 However, you must be able to present in under 90 minutes, with no more than 12 actors (doubling is acceptable).
 Submit full script, but if selected you will need to find ways to present within our time requirement: trim, narrate, be creative.
 The time limit must be strictly adhered to in order to allow time for the TRU panel afterwards.
 Readings will be timed and stopped after 90 minutes.

 - Work in its present form must not have had a previous professional production before a paying audience in the New York area, although substantially rewritten works may be considered.
 If the show has a production history of any sort, you must tell us why a reading in our series will help the development of your show in a meaningful way.
-Hint: developmental performances, including readings, concerts and workshops, as well as festivals and non-professional productions outside of the New York area, will not disqualify you – and are, in fact, encouraged!
+Hint: developmental performances, including readings, concerts and workshops, as well as festivals and non-professional productions outside of the New York area, will not disqualify you – and are, in fact, a plus!

 - Works previously submitted to TRU Voices may be resubmitted if substantial revisions have been made, and you must explain in a cover letter exactly what is different about this version of the show.
 Shows that score high with our readers but don't make it into the series may also be invited to resubmit.